History & Purpose

 The New London Garden Club was founded in October, 1928, with 24 members and Dr. Anna Littlefield – a physician, gardener and botanical artist – as its first president.

 The purpose of the Club was to assist in the maintenance of the garden recently designed and planted at the library by the world-renowned firm, Olmsted Brothers Landscape Architects.
 The planting of the grounds was part of Jane Tracy’s generous gift to the Town of New London for its first library building and community center.
-Today the Garden at Tracy Library is an independent organization maintained by volunteers from the Garden Club and the community under the direction of a professional gardener.
+Today, the Garden at Tracy Library is an independent organization maintained by volunteers from the Garden Club and the community under the direction of a professional gardener.

-The Club's monthly educational meetings are usually held on the second Tuesday of each month.
-All the educational programs are open to the public, and topics are varied but always with the purpose of enriching knowledge of horticulture, floral and garden design, conservation and civic beauty.
-Members are always welcome to bring a guest and the public is encouraged to attend.
+The Club's monthly meetings are held on the second Tuesday of each month and feature guest speakers.
+The topics are varied but always with the purpose of enriching knowledge of horticulture, floral and garden design, conservation and civic beauty.
+Members are welcome to bring a guest, and the public is encouraged to attend.